-“This is a great way to introduce you this pretty nice universe of the Roumanian label which gives priority to the magical depth of the electronic minimalist music”
+“This is a great way to introduce you to this pretty nice universe of Roumanian EM”

 1 One Thousand Words 14:06

 (Frederich Shuller) 2 Licht und Schatten 14:18